g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

     yew::start_app::<TodoList>();
 }
 ```
-In this instance, we make use of the Task `struct` that depicts single tasks alongside their respective details as well as how far along they are in terms of execution.
+In this instance, we make use of the Task `struct` that depicts single tasks alongside their respective details and how far along they are in terms of execution.
 Furthermore, new messages concerning task completion toggle have been added to the `Msg enumeration`, and those related to task exclusion have been included.
 These new message types have also been integrated into the update function so that it takes into consideration changes in task completion status or exclusion from lists.
 In terms of toggling tasks’ completion status or getting rid of them altogether, the `view` method now contains extra user interface elements

 ### Managing State
 State management is very important for any dynamic web application so that the UI shows the current data and reacts to user actions.
 Rust front-end frameworks like Yew provide several different methods for effectively handling state which take advantage of the strong typing and memory safety features that are associated with Rust.

 A to-do list application has a state that mainly comprises the lists of tasks as well as other data related to the user interface (UI) such as input field values There are proper ways in which one can handle his or her state by keeping track of your current tasks, adding new ones marking them completed, or even deleting those from the list.

 In Yew, the state control is handled within the structure of the component.
 You create it as attribute fields in your struct and react to changes through messages.
-Therefore, the update method will process the messages for updates, which will consequently change state thus prompting re-rendering before they appear on the screen.
+Therefore, the `update` method will process the messages for updates, which will consequently change state thus prompting re-rendering before they appear on the screen.

 For instance, if you would like to manage states in a Yew to-do list application: